marianotir/Covid_LSTM_Predictions/README.md

 ### Prod_WebApp ###
      Load_Data and Pred_LSTM scripts run at the begining of the script.
      Data is tunned and represented into a temporary website.

+## Folder configuration ##
+     Create a Covid folder under use directory.
+     Save the scripts under the Covid folder.
+     Create a Data folder under the Covid directoy.